davidralphlewis/binaryephemera/_notes/Relay Poem Exercise.md

 #WritingExercise

-Set yourself a [[write-to-a-timer|timer]] of 5 minutes.
+Set yourself a [[Write to a Timer|timer]] of 5 minutes.
 Write a short poem, maybe from [[Prompts]].
 Then take a word or image from that.
 Write another poem in 5 minutes.
 Then repeat again, with a word or image from the second poem.

 In this way you build up a linked sequence of poems very quickly, [[writing beyond thought]].